Yelp/yelp-android/README.md

 token_secret: YOUR_TOKEN_SECRET
 ```

-To run the integration tests, execute `gradle integrationTest`.
-Integration tests will not be ran in the build process
+To run the integration tests, execute `./gradlew integrationTest`.
+Integration tests will not be ran in the build
-by executing `gradle build`.
+process by executing `./gradlew build`.